How to Clean Copper to Remove Tarnish and Restore Shine

-1) Some copper items feature a lacquer finish that you should avoid cleaning with these methods.
-To find out whether the surface is lacquered, dip a rag in white vinegar and then baking soda, and use it to rub an inconspicuous spot on the copper surface.
+Some copper items feature a lacquer finish that you should avoid cleaning with these methods.
+To find out whether the surface is lacquered, dip a rag in white vinegar, then baking soda, and use it to rub an inconspicuous spot on the copper surface.
 If it removes a spot of tarnish, the piece isn't lacquered and you can use the following natural cleaners.

-2) Make sure that the piece you want to clean with one of these methods is copper and not copper-plated, or you risk scratching the surface.
-Touch a magnet to the surface of the item.
-If it sticks, it's copper-plated and should only be washed with water and mild detergent.
-Dry the item and buff with copper polish.
+Before cleaning copper, you should also check to see if the item is copper-plated.
+If the piece you want to clean with one of these methods is copper-plated, you could risk scratching the surface.
+To test if your item is copper, touch a magnet to its surface.
+If it sticks, the object is copper-plated.
+To clean copper-plated items, wash with water and mild detergent.
+Dry the item and buff with copper polish ($4, Ace Hardware).
 Rinse and dry.

-Wondering how to clean your copper pot?
-This method is super simple:
+Wondering how to clean copper pans and pots?
+This method is super simple.

 Cut a lemon in half and sprinkle coarse kosher salt onto the cut surface.
-Scrub the copper pot or mug with the cut side of the lemon to remove tarnish.
+Scrub your copper mug, pot, or pan with the cut side of the lemon to remove tarnish.
 Add salt to the lemon as needed.

-Continue until the tarnish is gone.
+Continue cleaning copper with lemon and salt until the tarnish is gone.
 Rinse the copper piece under running water.
 Buff the surface with a clean, dry cloth to polish.

-Flour, salt, and vinegar (or lemon juice).
-Mix 1/2-cup vinegar (or lemon juice, which is more acidic) with one tablespoon salt and enough flour to form a thin paste.
-Apply paste to the copper surface and scrub away the tarnish with a cloth or scrubbing sponge.
+Mix 1/2-cup distilled white vinegar (or lemon juice, which is more acidic) with 1 Tbsp. salt and enough flour to form a thin paste.
+Apply the paste to the copper surface and scrub away the tarnish with a cloth or scrubbing sponge.
 Rinse under running water and buff with a dry cloth to polish.